DM587/dm587.github.io/_assignments/asg-vecmat.md

 verifies that the condition is true, and raises an error if not.
 The assertions are there to detect errors in the use of the procedures.
 Take a look at the assertions to make sure you understand them.
 You can take them out, but you do so at your own risk.
+If you complie your script with the flag `-O` assertion statements are ignored.

 #### Sparse Vectors and Matrices (Optional)

-This part will be discussed in class probably in the first exercise session of week 45.
-It is associated with the files `vec_sparse.py` and `mat_sparse.py`.
+This part is associated with the files `vec_sparse.py` and `mat_sparse.py`.

-A vector (matrix) most of whose values are zeros is called a *sparse vector (matrix)*.
+A vector (matrix) most of whose values are zeros is called *sparse vector (matrix)*.

 *Sparse representation*: